 If David was found to have BRAF mutated metastatic melanoma, we suggested that he try Dual BRAF and MEK inhibition.

 Recent data indicate that combined Dabrafenib (BRAF inhibitor) and Trametinib (MEK inhibitor) therapy is superior to monotherapy.
 Response rates with this combination therapy were 76% compared with only 54% for Dabrafenib monotherapy (P = 0.03).
 This combination reduces the cutaneous squamous-cell carcinoma that can accompany treatment with BRAF inhibitors to 7% versus 19% receiving monotherapy (P = 0.09) (Flaherty et al., 2012).

-CTOAM’s cancer specialists also created a gene-targeted nutraceutical diet to help slow the rate of David’s cancer.
+CTOAM’s Cancer Care Research and Advocacy Specialists also created a gene-targeted nutraceutical diet to help slow the rate of David’s cancer.
 This diet includes foods and supplements that have been proven to inhibit the genes and molecular processes that caused the type of melanoma David had.

 5. Patient Outcome